 My primary routine for the clothesline activity is as follows:

 - Leave the Benchmark numbers with a few blanks and a black marker next to the clothesline.

-- Give a Tent Set to a group of students to go place on the clothesline.
+- Give a Card Set to a group of students to go place on the clothesline.
 I write these values on the board for all to see.

 - The group may add, move, remove or create Benchmarks as needed.